 Click here to learn more about the background of our research and what corporate accountability means.

 dr kate macdonald

-Kate MacDonald is the co-coordinator of the project and a Lecturer at the University of Melbourne, Australia.
+Kate MacDonald is the co-coordinator of the project and a Senior Lecturer at the University of Melbourne, Australia.

 Her research examines emerging systems of global economic governance, with a particular focus on social, labour and human rights governance arrangements and their implications for developing countries.
 Before taking up her current job in Melbourne she held positions at London School of Economics, Australian National University and Oxford University.
 She has carried out research and consultancy work for a range of development and human rights organisations, including ActionAid Australia, Amnesty International and the UK ’s Corporate Responsibility Coalition.